Sailboat Fishing Guide: How to Fish from a Sailboat

 I use Shimano TLD 30IIAs.
 This was a recommendation from a friend that does some serious marlin fishing in the Gulf of Mexico.

 Here's why the 2-speed reel is great for sailboat fishing.
 When sailboat fishing under sail and you land a good size fish, you can't just stop and you can only slow down so much with course corrections.
 The 2-speed reel lets you use the low gear to deliver more power to the fight.

-Check out the youtube video below of the cero mackerel we caught on a 2022 trip to the USVI and Spanish Virgin Islands.
+Check out this youtube video of the cero mackerel we caught on a 2022 trip to the USVI and Spanish Virgin Islands.
 We were sailing in 30 knots of apparent wind and had a reef in the main and jib.
 At the time we hooked up we were sailing at 9-10 knots and were only able to slow down to about 7.5 knots while we reeled it in.

 I have the reels spun with 65 pound braided line (braid) and topped with 80 pound mono line.

 Spinning reels are also great - if you come up on a school of mahi-mahi, stop or slow the yacht, and cast some lures out.
 Keep in mind if you plan to use them for trolling, you won't be able to have as much line on them as compared to trolling (or conventional) reels.

 For my tools and knives, I use BUBBA products.
 You'll get their famous non-stick grip and high-quality materials that will within stand the saltwater.
 These things will last for years.

 Filet knife - I highly recommend bringing your own, well-sharpened filet knife.
 The boat is unlikely to have a knife sharp enough for the job.
 You also want a blade that is flexible.
 We brought this BUBBA knife on our recent Exumas sailing trip and it worked great!
 Pliers- I use them to help remove hooks and to cut wire leader.